MohammedAlghamdi3/Blood-Donation/README.md

 ### The Dashboard contains the following:
- 1-Number of Volunteers in both genders based on ABO blood group system.
+ 1-Number of Volunteers in both genders based on ABO blood group system.<br />
  2-Number of Volunteers in each city
  3-Number of Volunteers per month in 2018
  4-Total Number of Volunteers